 - Board Chair (Leader of orientation program) - > Newly appointed board members - > Trustees /Directors / Governance committee members - Seasoned board members who are willing to be "board buddies" to new members, especially from committees that new members will be invited to join.
 Assist with parts of program. - For Schools: President / Headmistress (and Principal for Session Two Presentation on School.)
 CFO or chair of finance committee. - For Outreach Ministries: Executive Director / Program Director; CFO or chair of finance committee. - When?
-Ideally, before newly appointed board members' first board meeting

-How long?Full day - on a Saturday - entire program - Parts 1-5 ORSession 1 - Parts 1-4 on a Saturday morning

-- 1. Welcome / introductions /prayer - 2.
-SSND heritage, spirit, and educational vision (Click for video and reflection sheet.) - 3.
-Governance in SSND sponsored ministries (Click her for video) - 4.
-SSND Sponsorship / Ministry Services /Support

-Session 2 - Part 5 -a two hour evening session, preceded by a light supper

-- 5. Information and materials specific to this ministry's board - Why?
+Ideally, before newly appointed board members' first board meeting - How long?Full day on a Saturday entire program Parts 1-5 ORSession 1 Parts 1-4 on a Saturday morning - 1.
+Welcome / introductions /prayer - 2.
+SSND heritage, spirit, and educational vision (Click here for the video and here for the reflection sheet.) - 3.
+Governance in SSND sponsored ministries (Click here for video) - 4.
+SSND Sponsorship / Ministry Services /Support - Session 2 Part 5 -a two hour evening session, preceded by a light supper - 5.
+Information and materials specific to this ministry's board - Why?
 To give new board members the information about the board and the school / ministry that they need to hit the ground running, to begin to build necessary relationships, and to feel engaged as a valuable team member.